enonic/enonic/foosball/README.md

 This document describes the Foosball app features.
 Items can be linked to issues or feature documents.
 Items can also be annotated with the following icons:

+## Goal

+The goal for the Foosball app is to create a full-blown Progressive Web App from scratch.
+We would like to explore every relevant aspect of PWA from front-end to back-end.

 ##Features
 * Record a game (PWA - offline mode, sync when back online)
  + Select by team/player